-The Complex Systems Research Centre (CSRC) moved to the School of Management in 1999.
-Its aim is to develop and present the theory and implications of Complex Systems thinking for Management Science - both as a collaborative research theme, and as an integrating conceptual framework exposing and explaining the mechanisms leading to outcomes and impact in the real world.
+The aim of the Complex Systems Research Centre (CSRC) is to develop and present the theory and implications of Complex Systems thinking for Management Science - both as a collaborative research theme, and as an integrating conceptual framework exposing and explaining the mechanisms leading to outcomes and impact in the real world.
 Thus Complexity Science provides an overarching scientific perspective within which strategy, operations, human resources, economics and finance all find their place.

 In the CSRC complex systems thinking is applied to a wide variety of issues, focusing on infrastructure systems and supply networks and supported in the main by UK Research Council or European Union funding.
 The research undertaken covers a wide range of themes, such as: innovation in new services and business models; technological, behavioural, and policy interventions towards resilient and sustainable systems; and the mechanisms explaining the interdependency, feedback and co-evolution of multi-scale, spatial and temporal systems.